lazurdit/FluentORM/LazurdIT.FluentOrm/assets/README.md

 ## Release Notes
+# 1.3.5
+Provide varios fixes and enhancements to the SDK, upgrade to this version is highly recommended.
+- Fix: Fixed an issue with DbParameters inPgSql.
+- Fix: Fixed varios bugs in Select Query.
+- Add: Added recusrive And/Or conditions (Conditions can now contain a single or group conditions on multiple levels).
+- Enhancement: Added extra 21 test-cases to ensure more stability.
+- Enhancement: Reconstruct and enhance FluentCondition class.
+- Enhancement: Reconstruct and enhance ConditionsManager classes.

 # 1.3.0
 Provide varios fixes and enhancements to the SDK, upgrade to this version is highly recommended.
 - Fix: Fixed an issue with the `WithConnection` method.